Isaben/Bplus-tree-python-gtk/README.md

 # README #

-Python 3
-interface -> GTK
+B-plus Tree simulator in Python 3.4 and GTK+3